 — program notes

-The Fifth can stand on its own without extra-musical discussions or associations, and I think it’s better heard this way.
+Shostakovich’s fifth can stand on its own without extra-musical discussions or associations, and I think it’s better heard this way.

 Posted here (above) is a recording of Dmitri Shostakovich’s Symphony No. 11 in G minor, Opus 103 (subtitled The Year 1905), conducted by Leopold Stokowski.